Command Reference

 self uninstall

 Removes Nodeup-owned data, cache, and config roots when they contain artifacts.
-It refuses unsafe paths that are not clearly Nodeup-owned.
+It refuses unsafe paths and reports configured roots that are not clearly Nodeup-owned without deleting them.

 self upgrade-data